 - Motor growth curves link

-The Gross Motor Function Measure is standardized for children with cerebral palsy or Down syndrome, aged 5 months to 16 years.
+The Gross Motor Function Measure is standardized for children with cerebral palsy, aged 5 months to 16 years.
 It is used internationally and has become the gold standard evaluative measure of motor function designed for quantifying change in the gross motor abilities of children with cerebral palsy.
 It is widely respected and used in both clinical and research settings.
 The full version of the GMFM has 88 items.
 A shortened 66 item version (GMFM-66) is specific to cerebral palsy.

 The GMFM is criterion referenced; each gross motor skill is scored to note its presence or absence (or emergence).
 Activities are assigned a score of 0 to 3, (Generally: 0 unable, 1 attempted, 2 partially accomplished, 3 completed).
 The user’s guide is essential to rate many items, even after familiarity with the test, hence my book’s tattered condition.
-The GMAE-2 scoring program is available through the CanChild website.
-This is the new version of the scoring program.
-It provides both GMFM-66 scores and gives the GMFM-66 Basal and Ceiling.
+The GMAE-2 scoring program or GMFM app are available through the CanChild website.
 It is helpful to mention that the GMFM is responsive to change.
 If a child has learned new skills during physical therapy, their GMAE score will most often increase to reflect this.
 This supports continuing PT!